 No later than time point F occurring no later than D1 = 30+10 ms after the start of T5, the UE shall transmit preamble on a beam associated with the candidate beam set q1.
 The UE shall not transmit preamble on a beam associated with the candidate beam set q1 earlier than time point B.

-Two sets of parameters are therefore given.
-The set averaged over the configured bandwidth have similar values to those already used for other tests.
-The set averaged over PRBs numbers # RB0 to # RB274. have wider values but constraining the deviation enough not to widen the RSRP reporting range too much.